onyeka-hub/Project-15/README.md

 7. Set scale out if CPU utilization reaches 90%
 8. Ensure there is an SNS topic to send scaling notifications

-### Set Up Compute Resources for Webservers
+## Set Up Compute Resources for Webservers
 #### Provision the EC2 Instances for Webservers
 Now, you will need to create 2 separate launch templates for both the WordPress and Tooling websites

-1. Create an EC2 Instance Redhat Amazon Machine Image (AMI) each for WordPress and Tooling websites per Availability Zone (in the same Region).
+1. Create an EC2 Instance Redhat Amazon Machine Image (AMI) each for WordPress and Tooling websites.

-2. Ensure that it has the following software installed
+2. Ensure that it has the following software installed.
+Refer to installation.md file for bastion ami installation.

   -  python
   -  ntp